derjasper/blue.frontend/development/docs/source/api/jspluginapi/variables.rst

 When accessing a variable, the first variable when going up in the DOM tree starting from the context element context element will be used.
-If the variable is not initialized, a new ``simple`` variable will be created at the root element.
+If the variable is not initialized, the value will always be false.

 Variable types